the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Arcology Dome: +150 HP (down from 250)
 - Ally with Isolationists is now a National Wonder, addressing an issue where it could still be purchased if Annex Isolationists was built first.
 Its added yields to the Isolated Island are increased to +3 Water/Science and +2 Culture, and it adds +2 Happiness to the owning city.
 - Nuclear Waste Museum is now a National Wonder, addressing an issue where it could still be purchased if Excavate Nuclear Waste was built first.
 It also adds 10% Science and Culture to its city, adding incentive to build it, along with an additional +3 Science and +1 Culture to the ancient wonder tile.
-- Listening Post (and relevant replacements) nerfed to 25% GP generation with no extra bonus for Constitution factions.
+- As in Deciv 2, Listening Posts (and relevant replacements) are now anti-spy buildings with the implementation of Espionage instead of GP boosting buildings.
+Also, they now unlock at Radio instead of Civil Service.
 - The four Monopoly buildings no longer have a Production malus and instead grant extra stats as follows:
 	- Content Farm (and replacements): +3 Science, but no longer adds Culture
 	- Electronics Production Line: -10% Unhappiness from population in the owning city